rsyai-oos/cuneus/usage.md

    - `fluid.rs`: Multi-pass shader with texture support
    - `attractor.rs`: Three-pass rendering example
    - `xmas.rs`: Single pass with extensive parameter controls
+   - `audiovis.rs` Audio visualizer example to show how you can use spectrum/bpm data from rust.

 if you want 4 passes or more the logic is exactly the same.